Atomwaffen Division: Canada (Northern Order)

-Another Canadian neo-Nazi attempted to cross the US border a few months after Mathews in November 2019, but was detained by the U.S. Customs and Border Protection's Tactical Terrorism Response Team.
-It discovered an assault rifle, a shotgun and a pistol and a large amount of Atomwaffen Division propaganda.
+Another Canadian neo-Nazi attempted to cross the US border a few months after Mathews in November 2019, but was detained by the US Customs and Border Protection's Tactical Terrorism Response Team.
+It discovered an assault rifle, a shotgun and a pistol and a large amount of AWD propaganda.
 According to a Federal Bureau of Investigation affidavit, the man was going to meet American neo-Nazis with whom he had discussed attacking electrical sub-stations to cause power outages.

 On September 18, 2020, Toronto Police arrested 34-year-old Guilherme "William" Von Neutegem and charged him with the murder of Mohamed-Aslim Zafis.
 Zafis was the caretaker of a local mosque who was found dead with his throat cut.
 The Toronto Police Service said the killing was possibly connected to the stabbing murder of Rampreet Singh a few days prior a short distance from the spot where Zafis' murder took place.
-Von Neutegem was a member of the O9A and social media accounts established as belonging to him promote the group and included recordings of Von Neutegem performing satanic chants.
-In his home there was also an altar with the symbol of the O9A adorning a monolith.
-According to Evan Balgord of the Canadian Anti-Hate Network, they were aware of more O9A members in Canada and their affiliated organization Northern Order.
+Von Neutegem was a member of the ONA and social media accounts established as belonging to him promote the group and included recordings of Von Neutegem performing satanic chants.
+In his home there was also an altar with the symbol of the ONA adorning a monolith.
+According to Evan Balgord of the Canadian Anti-Hate Network, they were aware of more ONA members in Canada and their affiliated organization Northern Order.

 Canadian Armed Forces launched an internal investigation in October 2020 after a special forces soldier with the CJIRU was identified as a member of the Northern Order and Order of Nine Angles.
 According to the SPLC, the man was among "some pretty well-known, high-up people in these organizations" and an acquaintance of Mathews and Mason.

 The group was designated as a terrorist organization on February 3, 2021.

-In May 2022, RCMP laid terrorism charge against Seth Bertrand of Ontario over alleged links to Atomwaffen.
-He was also charged with vandalizing a transgender centre.
-In June 2022 the RCMP raided houses in St-Ferdinand and Plessisville in rural Quebec allegedly connected Atomwaffen Division.
-La Presse subsequently reported the raids were related to an Atomwaffen training camp in an old school building in Victoriaville.
+In May 2022, RCMP laid terrorism charge against Seth Bertrand of Ontario over alleged links to AWD.
+He was also charged with vandalizing a transgender center.
+In June 2022 the RCMP raided houses in St-Ferdinand and Plessisville in rural Quebec allegedly connected AWD.
+La Presse subsequently reported the raids were related to an AWD training camp in an old school building in Victoriaville.
 Member of the Northern Order Patrick Gordon Macdonald was arrested on July 5, 2023, by the Canadian Police and charged with participating in a terrorist group, facilitating terrorist activity, and commission of an offense for a terrorist group.

-On December 8, 2023, two Ontario men Kristoffer Nippak and Matthew Althorpe were charged with making propaganda for Atomwaffen and membership in a terrorist group.
-On October 30, 2024, a Canadian Atomwaffen member named Alexander Moucka was arrested.
+On December 8, 2023, two Ontario men Kristoffer Nippak and Matthew Althorpe were charged with making propaganda for AWD and membership in a terrorist group.
+On October 30, 2024, a Canadian AWD member named Alexander Moucka was arrested.
 Moucka is alleged to have hacked the customer information from 160 companies and extorting them with it.
 AT&T alone paid $370,000 to get the stolen information removed.